Clinical Topics for Creative People

 As your distress tolerance builds in strength you begin to experience stronger and stronger stressors without becoming overwhelmed or destabilized.
 You are free to make choices about action or inaction and how you can better shape the variables in your life.
 The end consequence we are going for here is (as always) empowerment to create a life that is happy and fulfilling.

 How strong is your distress tolerance?
 What are your personal patterns of emotional avoidance?
 Want to regain control and build towards more peace and happiness in your life?
 I can help!
+Take one of these steps today and change your life:

 (C) 2021 Creatively, LLC